NNPDF/eko/.github/CONTRIBUTING.md

   generated (and intended to be used)
-- :parking: [`pre-commit`](https://pre-commit.com/) is used to enforce automation and standardize the tools for all developers; if you want to contribute to this project, install it and setup
+- :parking: [`pre-commit`](https://pre-commit.com/) is used to enforce automation and standardize the tools for all developers; if you want to contribute to this project, install it and activate it

 ## Docs